ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 In your own project, you have the ability to create **Custom Materials**.
 This allows you to customize the settings of a specific material, and apply it to multiple objects.
 This way when your custom material is updated, it changes all models with that material at once!

-!!! info "Even More Material Tips"
-    To read more about creating custom materials, as well as more in-depth details about materials, check out our **Materials Guide**.
+!!! info "To read more about creating custom materials, as well as more in-depth details about materials, check out our [Materials Guide](custom_materials.md)."

 ![Different Materials](../../img/EditorManual/Art/differentMats2.png "image_tooltip"){: .center}